lukaszplawiak/ProjectManagementApp2/README.md

 ## General info
-The app is a “todo-app” style with CRUD extended features and PDF report generator feature and secure with JWT.
+* The app is a “todo-app” style with CRUD extended features and PDF report generator feature, secure with JWT.
-Users with appropriate permissions can add new users to the web service.
+* Users with appropriate permissions can add new users to the web service.
-Depending on the assigned role, the user can create, edit and delete a project.
-Then user can create a task assigned to the project.
+* Depending on the assigned role, the user can create, edit and delete a project.
+* Then user can create a task assigned to the project.
 Tasks can also be edited, deleted and toggled.
-After completing all tasks assigned to the project, the project automatically changes its state to the finished one.
+* After completing all tasks assigned to the project, the project automatically changes its state to the finished one.
-Users with appropriate permissions can generate summary pdf reports.
+* Users with appropriate permissions can generate summary pdf reports.

 ## Technologies